superuserapp/superuser-cli/README.md

 ## Superuser Package vs. MCP

-Reminder, **Superuser packages are just REST API servers.**
+Reminder, **Superuser toolkits are just REST API servers.**

 MCP, or Model Context Protocol, is a standard for passing tool and prompt context between AI models and service providers.
-Superuser packages are **not** MCP compatible out of the box, as they are simply REST APIs.
-However, it is our goal to add MCP bindings to the [Instant API](https://github.com/instant-dev/api) framework which powers all Superuser packages.
-When formalized, this will allow you to use Superuser packages with any MCP-compatible client or service provider.
+Superuser toolkits are **not** MCP compatible out of the box, as they are simply REST APIs.
+However, it is our goal to add MCP bindings to the [Instant API](https://github.com/instant-dev/api) framework which powers all Superuser toolkits.
+When formalized, this will allow you to use Superuser toolkits with any MCP-compatible client or service provider.
 Contributors welcome!

 ## Quickstart